Driema/euler-fluid-cpp/README.md

 Also feel free to report any bugs that may occur.

+## How to use

+Pressing left mouse will add `density`.

+Dragging the mouse will apply `force` towards the moving direction.

 ## Building the project

 To build the project simply execute `make build` in the directory of the `makefile`.